 During the Second World War, two Italians, Lima and Limo, built what was considered to be the most dangerous road in Ethiopia.
 Seven decades later, another Italian, architect Mario Balducci, made the luxury lodge at the end of this road, just above the village now bearing the name Limalimo.
 This boutique property in Simien Mountains was a brainchild of Shiferaw Asrat and Meles Yemata, two mountain guides that were showing the beauties of the national park to the visitors.
 They wanted to make a difference in luxury accommodation – create jobs and opportunities for locals.
 And here it is today: Limalimo Lodge setting the example for the hotels in Africa that responsible and sustainable tourism efforts pay off!

-The town of Debark, the entrance to the Simien Mountains National Park, does not look like it is profiting much from its proximity to this jewel of nature.
-In 1978, UNESCO listed the park as the second ever site of outstanding beauty.
+The town of Debark, the entrance to the Simien Mountains National Park, does not look as if it would be profiting much from its proximity to this jewel of nature.
+In 1978, UNESCO listed the park as the second-ever site of outstanding beauty.
 However, it seems that most of the income generated by tourism has not been reinvested in the infrastructure of the town.
 My feeling is it went into the private pockets, often of tour agencies in Gondar, who readily overcharge the tourists planning to explore this spectacular corner of the world.
 Local communities seemed forgotten.

 With living roofs, renewable energy sources and reusing of the wastewater, Limalimo Lodge reduces the environmental impact of your luxurious stay to a minimum

-Limalimo Lodge founders specifically chose the hotel location in the area that was not gaining profits from the tourism.
+Limalimo Lodge founders specifically chose the hotel location in an area that was not gaining profits from tourism.
 Away from the established hiking routes, a piece of land with stunning views of the mountains was just waiting to become the home of Limalimo Lodge.
-Since 2016, this unique hotel is the luxurious gateway to exploring the national park, with the responsible approach to the environment, local employment and development.
+Since 2016, this unique hotel is the luxurious gateway to exploring the national park, with a responsible approach to the environment, local employment, and development.

 Waking up au naturel

 Located on 10 hectares of land on the edge of the dramatic Simien escarpment, twelve en-suite rooms are scattered around the site, just enough to provide privacy for all the guests.
-The massive windows are floor to ceiling after all, which does secure a very green backdrop to waking up.
+The massive windows are floor-to-ceiling after all, which does secure a very green backdrop to waking up.
 From your room, you might even see the unusual Gelada monkeys enjoying their breakfast in the large acacia trees.
-The lack of TV set in the room is adequately replaced with this live version of National Geographic channel happening just in front of your eyes!
+The lack of a TV set in the room is adequately replaced with this live version of the National Geographic channel happening just in front of your eyes!

-Rooms are spacious and simple.
-The comfortable Hypnos mattresses, approved by the Brittish royalties, were flown from the UK.
-This is an exception to the rule: the local suppliers provided the most of the materials for the lodge!
-For instance, disadvantaged women in Wolleka village produced the very special twin sinks for the bathrooms!
+The rooms are spacious and simple.
+The comfortable Hypnos mattresses, approved by the British royalties, were flown from the UK.
+This is an exception to the rule: the local suppliers provided most of the materials for the lodge!
+For instance, disadvantaged women in Wolleka village produced very special twin sinks for the bathrooms!
 Accompanied by handmade Calendula soap and Sun-heated water, your morning wash routine can hardly get more environment-friendly than that!

-The villagers are employees in the lodge, but they are also the ones who built it, respecting the rural traditions, but using the most sensitive green technology.
-They constructed the houses of locally collected rammed soil, eucalyptus wood, and thatch!
-Solar-powered smart lightening illuminates the pathways to your room at night.
-With living roofs, renewable energy sources and reusing of the wastewater, Limalimo Lodge reduces the environmental impact of your luxurious stay to a minimum.
+The villagers are employees in the lodge, but they are also the ones who built it, respecting the rural traditions and using the most sensitive green technology at the same time.
+They constructed houses of locally collected rammed soil, eucalyptus wood, and thatch!
+Solar-powered smart lighting illuminates the pathways to your room at night.
+With living roofs, renewable energy sources, and reusing of the wastewater, Limalimo Lodge reduces the environmental impact of your luxurious stay to a minimum.
 If you want to add up to it, you can always buy some authentic and unique local products from the small hotel gift shop!

 If you are looking for luxurious, but environment-friendly accommodation in Cambodia, definitely check Jaya House RiverPark in Siem Reap!